-Oculii for short range radar
+Ambarella for short range radar

-Oculii, established in 2013, offers a software solution which is implemented on top of traditional 3Rx 4Tx radar chips, with the aim to improve the elevation and azimuth resolution and to expand the field of view.
-This approach will also lead to a denser point cloud (hundreds of thousands of points per second) which in turn would allow more advanced signal processing.
-However, the software solution is not applicable to autonomy level beyond level 2, due to low performance and reliability.
+During 2021, Ambarella acquired Oculii, which was established in 2013, and offers a software solution which is implemented on top of traditional 4Rx 3Tx radar chips, with the aim to improve the elevation and azimuth resolution and to expand the field of view.
+This approach will also lead to a denser point cloud, which in turn would allow more advanced signal processing.
+However, this software solution is not applicable to autonomy level beyond level 2, in complex driving features and with higher levels of autonomy.